-- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
-ADTs also require that students must earn a "C" or better in all courses required for the major or area of emphasis. - This degree may only be earned by completing the Intersegmental General Education Transfer Curriculum (IGETC) for STEM or the California State University General Education Breadth Requirements for STEM.
+(1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

+(A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements.

+(B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

+ADTs also require that students must earn a "C" or better in all courses required for the major or area of emphasis.
+A "P" (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.

+This degree may only be earned by completing the Intersegmental General Education Transfer Curriculum (IGETC) for STEM or the California State University General Education - Breadth Requirements for STEM.
 Please consult a counselor for additional information.

-Required Courses (10 units): units

-BIOL 110, General Molecular Cell Biology 5

-BIOL 120, General Organismal, Ecological and

-Evolutionary Biology 5

-Required Electives A (Select 23 units): units

-CHEM 110, General Chemistry 5

-CHEM 120, General Chemistry 5

-MATH 150, Calculus and Analytic Geometry 5

-PHYS 101, Intro.
-Physics and PHYS 102, Intro.
-Physics OR

-PHYS 110, General Physics and PHYS 120, General Phys sics 8

 Courses required for the major may also satisfy general education requirements.
-Consult with a counselor for additional information.